MazinCE/Veecom/README.md

 			2. Block size register (16-bit)
 			3. Start transfer strobe

-		in order to set the address register correctly the 20-bit block address must be sent to DMA as three successive byte writes this also implies to the 16-bit block address register where two successive byte write must be made.
+		In order to set the address register correctly the 20-bit block address must be sent to DMA as three successive byte writes this also implies to the 16-bit -block address register where two successive byte write must be made.

-		To start data transfer any arbitrary non zero value must to the start transfer strobe register the DMA halts the CPU until the transfer is completed.
+		To start data transfer any arbitrary non zero value must be written to transfer strobe register. the DMA halts the CPU until data transfer is completed.

 <img src="screenshots/dma.png"/>

 ## PIA (Peripheral Interface Adapter) <a name="pia"></a>

-	Inspired by the 6522 PIA the new I/O interface provides a more felixable way for communication with I/O devices having
+	Inspired by the 6522 PIA the new I/O interface provides a more flexible way for communication with I/O devices featuring
-		* Two perbit programmable 8-bit I/O ports (PRA, PRB) where each bit can be configured as Input or Output individualy by writing to data direction registers (DDRA,DDRB), writing a value to DDR sets the corrosponding bit as either read only or write only "1" Write only
+		* Two perbit programmable 8-bit I/O ports (PRA, PRB) where each bit can be configured as Input or Output individualy by writing the data direction registers (DDRA,DDRB), writing a value to DDR sets the corresponding bit as either read only or write only "1" Write only
 			"0" Read only

-		* progrmmable 8-bit time with clock prescaler(divide by 1,2,3,4) and two opration modes
+		* progrmmable 8-bit time with clock prescaler(divide by 1,2,3,4) and two operation modes
-			* Continuos-mode
+			* continuous-mode
 			* Compare-mode

 			How to use
 			    The timer contains four registers
-				1. Timer count (8-bit) contains current timer value
+				1. Timer count (8-bit) holds current timer value
-				2. Timer compare (8-bit) used for comparition in compare mode
+				2. Timer compare (8-bit) used for comparison in compare mode
 				3. Timer control (8-bit) used to configure the timer
 				4. Timer Flag (overflow) Register

 			    Timer control register